voidspace/voidspace.github.io/advanced.md

 Advanced Python is a modular course that can be tailored to the clients needs.
 Typically taught as a three day hands on course that will take you deeper into the Python programming language and ecosystem.
 This course will take delegates from beginner/intermediate level in Python to Advanced Python experts.
 The course provides a solid overview of the Python language including some low level details essential to working confidently and fluidly with Python.
 The focus is on practical programming and the skills learned here can be applied in any field where Python is used.

-This course is taught by Michael Foord, a contributor to core Python itself, the creator of unittest.mock, with over ten years of experience teaching Python and twenty years of industry experience working with Python.
+This course is taught by Michael Foord.
+Michael has been teaching Python for over a decade and has over twenty years industry experience as an application developer.
+Michael is a Python core developer and the creator of [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) in the Python standard library, and is the author of [The Absolute Minimum Every Python Web Application Developer Must Know About Security](https://opensource.net/essential-python-web-security/).

 In this course delegates will learn a great deal of Python, from an essential foundation like how assignment works to taking advantage of multicore systems with multiprocessing.
 Included is networking, from API clients to understanding sockets and how servers work - the request response cycle of the REST API model, language features like closures, generators, context managers and the whole Python object model along with testing with pytest.